-Wellbeing of Women invites applications for Research Training fellowships to encourage medical graduates to pursue a career in academic medicine.
+Research Training Fellowships encourage medical graduates to pursue a career in academic medicine.
+Research can be in basic science, clinical or translational research in the following areas:

-2. Pregnancy and Birth including pre-term birth, miscarriage and fertility
+- Pregnancy and birth, including preterm birth, miscarriage and fertility

-This round is currently closed.
-The next round will be in Summer 2016
+This round of funding is currently closed.
+The next round will be in summer 2016.